Sam has over 10 years of freehand crocheting experience. She loves to crochet amigurumi especially; crocheted or knitted plush dolls.

 When your chain is the length you want, slip stitch to the beginning of the chain, fasten off, make a knot with the ends and either weave them into the chain or just trim them.
 It's your choice.

 You could also make this thicker by crocheting more rows.

 This could also be worn as a necklace, with or without a button to fasten it.

 Adding a Button

 If you'd like to close off your bracelet with a button rather than a knot you can easily.

 Some people add the button after they've completed the bracelet.
 I added it first by knotting it on my yarn, then creating a slipknot with the yarn and proceeding as normal.

 Other than adding a button, the only difference with this is that when you get to the end, you will have to make a loop big enough to slip your button into.
 Do this big creating an additional chain of stitches, then slip stitching in the second to last stitch you crocheted before you made your button loop chain.

-After this you can make your bracelet thicker by completeing another row, or you can make your button loop look more finished by crocheting single stitches around the loop, or you could simply fasten off and weave in your ends.
+After this, you can make your bracelet thicker by completing another row, or you can make your button loop look more finished by crocheting single stitches around the loop, or you could simply fasten off and weave in your ends.

 Beads in Crochet Bracelets